Stanford-BioE80/Stanford-BioE80.github.io/_docs/w8ps.md

 **3.c.** Let's try and see how sensitive our evolving system is to the parameters we chose for our simulation.
 We may have just gotten lucky!
 First, let's try changing the size of our population, which is represented by the parameter named "NUM_GENOMES".

 Repeat the simulation using a population size of one thousand (1e3) individuals.
+Run the simulation by clicking Runtime > Run all, otherwise the code will run using the default parameters instead of the updated ones.
 Does this simulation to converge to a genome of fitness 100?
 If so, how many genome-generations does it take?

 Repeat the simulation again using a population size of one hundred thousand (1e5) individuals.
 Does this simulation to converge to a genome of fitness 100?
 If so, how many genome-generations does it take?
 Given the answers you got in this problem, how sensitive is our model to the population size?